ceharris/am9511-6502/README.md

 PCB design for the module.

 The `logic` folder contains the programming details for the ATF16V8B used in the circuit, as produced by [Galette](https://github.com/simon-frankau/galette) from the `am9511-6502.pld` source file.
-The provided JEDEC (`.jed`) file can be easily programmed into an ATF16V8B using [minipro](https://gitlab.com/DavidGriffith/minipro).
+The provided JEDEC file
+(`am9511-6502.jed`) can be easily programmed into an ATF16V8B using [minipro](https://gitlab.com/DavidGriffith/minipro).

 Also included in the `docs` folder are source documents cited below, as